How to maintain air handler

 Frequently Asked Questions

-How often should I clean my air handler?
+How often should I change the air filter in my air handler?

-What should I do if I notice water leaking from the air handler?
+What should I do if the air handler is making strange noises?

 Connect with certified professionals in your area